lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate.
 Each party needs at least one CA public key certificate, or just the CA public key.
 The certification path contains proof that the subject of the certificate owns the public key in the certificate.
 Only validated public-key certificates are to be accepted.

-Similarly, when a PKI is used with CWTs, each party needs to have at least one trusted third party public key as trust anchor to verify the end-entity CWTs.
+Similarly, when a PKI is used with CWTs, each party needs to have at least one trusted third party public key as trust anchor to verify the end entity CWTs.
 The trusted third party public key can, e.g., be stored in a self-signed CWT or in a CCS.

-The issuer of the authentication credential needs to be trusted with issuing the credential.
+The signature of the authentication credential needs to be verified with the public key of the issuer.
 X.509 and C509 certificates includes the “Issuer” field.
 In CWT and CCS, the “iss” claim has a similar meaning.

-The signature of the authentication credential needs to be verified with the public key of the issuer.
 The public key is either a trust anchor or the public key in another valid and trusted credential in a certification path from trust anchor to authentication credential.

 Similar verifications as made with the authentication credential (see {{validating-auth-credential}}) are also needed for the other credentials in the certification path.

 When PKI is not used (CCS, self-signed certificate/CWT), the trust anchor is the authentication key of the other party, in which case there is no certification path.

 ## Revocation Status {#revocation}